3rd Battalion, 3rd Marines: Formation and Deployment (1942–1943)

 3rd Battalion 3rd Marines was activated on 1 June 1942 at New River, North Carolina as the 5th Training Battalion.
 At that time the Marine Corps was in the middle of an unprecedented wartime expansion, growing from 19,000 men in September 1939 to 100,000 men in February 1942.
 Because of this, two weeks after the Battle of Midway, the old 3rd Regiment from the Banana Wars was reformed as the 3rd Marine Regiment with three battalions.
 Initially designated as the 1st, 3rd, and 5th Training Battalions, on 16 June they would later become the 1st, 2nd, and 3rd Battalions of the 3rd Marine Regiment.
 The core of the new 3rd Battalion consisted of officers and enlisted men left behind from the 1st Marine Division shortly before it deployed to the South Pacific in April.
 The rest were recruits fresh off Parris Island.
 The first two months of 3rd Battalion's existence were spent just getting organized.
 On 25 July, Admiral Ernest King, the Chief of Naval Operations, ordered the 3rd Marine Regiment to garrison Tutuila, American Samoa, freeing up the 8th Marine Regiment for future combat operations.
 On 24 August, 3rd Battalion left New River by train for San Diego.
 On 31 August, the battalion boarded the SS Lurline and began the two-week voyage to Samoa.

 Upon arriving in Samoa, 3rd Battalion had many of its experienced officers and enlisted transferred to the 8th Marine Regiment, prior to that regiment's deployment to Guadalcanal.
 The Marines lived in small wooden huts called fales.
 It rained constantly, and the rain bred mosquitoes that carried the disease Filariasis, an intense swelling of the arms and legs.
-However the 3rd Battalion trained constantly and studied the combat reports coming out of Guadalcanal, so by the summer of 1943 the whole 3rd Marine Regiment was considered experts in jungle warfare.
+However, the 3rd Battalion trained constantly and studied the combat reports coming out of Guadalcanal, which led to the 3rd Marine Regiment gaining expertise in jungle warfare by the summer of 1943.
 An officer candidate school was opened and many Noncommissioned Officers were given the opportunity to become Lieutenants.
 By the time the 3rd Marine Division arrived in the South Pacific, 3rd Battalion had already been training for eight months and was prepared for its initial entry into combat.

 By this time, 3rd Battalion had left Samoa on 23 May and joined up with the 3rd Marine Division in Papatoetoe, New Zealand.
 On 25 August, they moved with the division to a staging area on Guadalcanal, which had become the main U.S. base in the Solomon Islands.
-For the next nine months 3rd Battalion would conduct advanced training out of Camp Coconut Grove near the Tetere Beach.
+For the next nine months, 3rd Battalion would conduct advanced training out of Camp Coconut Grove near the Tetere Beach.
 No fewer than three major amphibious assaults would be planned from here.
 The invasion of Bougainville, announced on 27 September, was the first.